METUrone/Swarm-lib/README.md

 killall gzclient
 ```

-- If you are getting cc1plus error during building PX4 try running the same build command with the `-j 4` flag to limit the cpu usage.
+- If you are getting cc1plus error during building PX4 try running the same build command with the `-j4` flag to limit the cpu usage.